Legolaszstudio/Legolaszstudio/README.md

 ### Hi there, I'm Legolaszstudio - aka NovyLevi 👋

-## I'm a 19 year old student
+## I'm a 20 year old student/teacher
-- 💼 I would like to be a either a full stack developer or a DevOps/SecOps engineer
+- 💼 I would like to be a either a Network or a DevOps/SecOps engineer
 - 🌱 I’m currently learning everything I can
 - ⚡ Quick facts: I also like DJing, Photography and Trains